Employment and employee benefits in Hong Kong: overview

 It is unlawful for an employer to dismiss an employee who has made a claim for compensation under the ECO until the claim has been determined (unless the Commissioner for Labour consents to the dismissal).

 Statutory rights of parents and carers

 Parents (including maternity, paternity, surrogacy, adoption and parental rights, where applicable)?

 Carers (including those of disabled children and adult dependants)?

 A female employee who is employed under a continuous contract and who has given notice of her intention to take maternity leave is entitled to ten weeks' maternity leave, and an additional period of not more than four weeks on the grounds of illness or disability resulting from the pregnancy (Employment Ordinance).
-If the employee has more than 40 weeks' service at the time of taking maternity leave, she will be entitled to ten weeks' paid maternity leave, calculated at 80% of the employee's average monthly wages over the previous 12 months.
+If the employee has more than 40 weeks' service at the time of taking maternity leave, the first ten weeks of maternity leave will be paid, with the payment for each day of leave calculated at 80% of the employee's average daily wages over the previous 12 months.
 Maternity leave can begin between two and four weeks before the expected date of birth of the child.